shreeparab1890/Gender-prediction-based-on-Name-LSTM/README.md

 # Gender prediction based on Name LSTM
 This ipython notebook is working to build a model which will predict the gender based on the names.
-The dataset used has been taken from:  <a href="https://www.kaggle.com/datasets/shrikrishnaparab/gender-based-names">Kaggle: Gender Based Names</a>
+The dataset used has been taken from here:  <a href="https://www.kaggle.com/datasets/shrikrishnaparab/gender-based-names">Kaggle: Gender Based Names</a>
 You can follow the analysis on <a href="https://www.kaggle.com/code/shrikrishnaparab/gender-prediction-based-on-name-using-lstm">kaggle</a>

 ## Packeges Used: